h3xar0n/metalhead/README.md

 # Metal Test

 No setup or library needed, just download and enjoy!
-No frameworks or libraries used.
+Vue was used for the dropdown menu, and as you know, Lottie was used for the animation.

 ## Note on the animation